 The curriculum is designed so that students can complete the doctoral program requirements after approximately five years of graduate study beyond the baccalaureate degree (inclusive of a full year internship, which is 2000 close hours).
-Participating on grants or other specialized training tracks; however, will likely extend time in the program and students need to be award the program must be completed by the end of the 7th year.
+Participating on grants or other specialized training programs, including the BCBA, may extend time in the program; however, students still need to complete all degree requirements by the end of the 7th year.
+Any student entering their 8th year without scheduled dissertation defense in the first two weeks of fall semester will be required to register for full time study (9 hours minimum) for both Fall and Spring semesters and graduate by the end of Summer semester of that year.